 Pilot production allows us to refine the manufacturing of your specific design and prepare for volume production.

-During this stage, we test and tweak new equipment, jigging, handling, packaging, and processes related to the solar design.
+During this stage, we test and tweak new equipment, jigging, and processes related to the solar design.

-Larger scale field testing is incorporated into this step, which can catch variation issues and resolve them before launching the product at scale.
+Larger scale field testing is incorporated into this step, which can catch and resolve variation issues before launching the product at scale.

-This is the last step in the design process, but the innovation never ends.
+Volume production is the last step in the design process, but innovation always continues.

 We provide the best possible solutions for our customer’s needs.
 As we expand our technical capabilities, we continue working with customers on next-generation products and enhancements to current designs.